krb5/krb5/doc/rst_source/krb_users/user_commands/kinit.rst

           use *cache_name* as the Kerberos 5  credentials  (ticket) cache  name  and  location;
           if this option is not used, the default cache name and location are used.

           The default credentials cache may vary between systems.
 If the **KRB5CCNAME** environment variable is set, its value is used to name the default ticket cache.
+If a principal name is specified and the type of the default credentials cache supports a collection (such as the DIR type), an existing cache containing credentials for the principal is selected or a new one is created and becomes the new primary cache.
-Any existing contents of the cache are destroyed by kinit.
+          Otherwise, any existing contents of the default cache are destroyed by kinit.

      **-S** *service_name*
           specify an alternate service name to use  when  getting initial tickets.